 For full-size cupcakes, fill each tin with a scant ¼ cup of batter.
 For mini cupcakes, figure about 1 ½ tablespoons of batter each (although this can vary depending on the size of your muffin tins).

-Put into the oven and bake until a toothpick inserted into the center comes out clean, 25 to 28 minutes for full-size cupcakes, closer to 20 minutes for minis.
+Put into the oven and bake until a toothpick inserted into the center comes out clean, 25 to 28 minutes for full-size cupcakes, closer to 20 minutes for minis, and about an hour for a loaf.

 Remove from oven and leave on the counter until completely cool.
-Finish with a light dusting of confectioners’ sugar or your favorite chocolate frosting.
+Finish with a light dusting of confectioners’ sugar, your favorite chocolate frosting, or 1/4 cup of melted chocolate chips (in the case of the loaf).

 Will keep up to 4 days in the fridge or wrapped well, will freeze for up to 1 month.